hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The events for distributed objects are invoked when they are created and destroyed in the cluster.
 After the events, a listener callback function is called.
 The interface of the callback function should be `DistributedObjectListener`.
-The parameter of the function is `DistributedObjectEvent` including following fields:
+The parameter of the function is `DistributedObjectEvent`, including following fields:

 * `serviceName`: Service name of the distributed object.
 * `objectName`: Name of the distributed object.